Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 Manaslu Restricted Area Permit (Special Permit)

-The cost of this special permit varies by season.
+Here, the cost of the Manaslu special permit in 2025 depends on the trekking season.
 During the peak trekking months from September to November, the fee is USD 100 for the first seven days and USD 15 for each additional day.
 From December to August, it’s slightly cheaper at USD 75 for the first seven days and USD 10 per additional day.

 Manaslu Conservation Area Permit (MCAP)

-You can obtain the MCAP easily from the Nepal Tourism Board offices in Kathmandu or Pokhara, and it costs NPR 3,000 (approximately USD 23) per person.
-Unlike restricted area permits, the MCAP has no time limit.
+You can easily obtain the MCAP from the Nepal Tourism Board offices in Kathmandu or Pokhara.
+The cost of the MCAP for Tsum Valley in 2025 is NRs 3,000 per person, which is approximately USD 23.
+Unlike the restricted area permits, the MCAP has no time restriction, allowing flexible travel through the Manaslu Conservation Area without daily surcharges.

 Annapurna Conservation Area Permit (ACAP)

-What Documents Do You Require For The Permits?
+What Documents Do You Need For The Tsum Valley Trekking Permits?

-First, you will need a valid passport with at least six months of validity remaining.
-You will also need to provide four passport-sized photos, typically used for the MCAP and ACAP permits.
-Additionally, do keep a few photocopies of your passport, as they are often required when processing both the restricted area permit and the conservation area permits.
+For this, you will need a passport with at least six months of validity remaining.
+Additionally, you will need four recent passport-sized photos.
+Here, you should also carry a few photocopies of your passport, as these are typically requested when applying for the restricted area permit and the conservation area permits through the Nepal Immigration Offices in Kathmandu or Pokhara.

 • Your trekking group must have a minimum of two trekkers.